 1. Treatment area

-- For small treatment areas â choose an infrared heating lamp or an infrared knee wrap
+- For small treatment areas, choose an infrared lamp or an infrared knee wrap

-- For large areas â Choose an infrared heating pad (you can choose a small/medium/large pad), or a professional LED red & infrared device (like the DPL Light Therapy Home Device).
+- For large areas, choose an infrared heating pad (you can choose a small/medium/large pad), an infrared sauna blanket, or a good Red Light Therapy Wrap

-2. FIR Heat Emitting System
+2. Heat-Emitting System

 Infrared heat is emitted either through LED bulbs or through jade/amethyst stones (which are heated electrically).